RanvierMUD/ranviermud/docs/extending/commands.md

-Commands are the most simple functionality you can add to Ranvier and accordingly they're very simple to create.
+Commands are the most essential player-facing functionality you can add to Ranvier and they can consist of a single function as a bare minimum.
 Each command gets its own file within the `commands/` folder of the bundle.
 This guide will go over a couple examples of commands that should give a decent overview of how you can access the game's state to do what you want inside your command.